tharindadk/ContosoCrafts/README.md

 # Contoso Crafts
 ![Contoso Crafts Web Application](https://i.ibb.co/TB3X4YD/screencapture-contosocraftsbytharinda-azurewebsites-net-2023-01-23-16-58-03d.png)
 ## Introduction
 *Contoso Crafts* is a web application created with ASP.NET.
-The main functionality of this web application is to view details and rate crafts of a online store.
+The main functionality of this web application is to view details and rate crafts of an online store.
 Click [here](https://contosocraftsbytharinda.azurewebsites.net/) to view a live preview of this web application.

 ## Technologies